Forensic Accounting Skills in Investigations

 - testing their clerical accuracy;

-- reviewing for agreement with accounting records; and
+- reviewing for agreement with accounting records;

-- reviewing for compliance with internal controls;
+- reviewing for compliance with internal controls; and

 If the subject has misappropriated cash (via intercepting incoming funds intended for the organisation, stealing cash on hand, or fraudulently transferring funds from the organisation in connection with a disbursement fraud) one of the goals of most investigations is to secure the return of the funds.
 To do so, the investigation team must determine what the subject did with the money.
+Other sources of recovery may include culpable outside parties, including but not limited to collusive vendors, customers and agents.
+Coverage for employee dishonesty losses under insurance policies and fidelity bonds may also be possible.

 If the subject misappropriates other assets, a similar question must be addressed – where are they?
 Often, when assets are stolen, the subject’s goal is a conversion to cash by selling the stolen assets.
 In other cases, the stolen asset itself may be of use to the subject.